-As the holidays quickly approach – followed by so many New Years’ resolutions – we focus on food.
-Many of our celebrations and gatherings will revolve around meals.
+As the holidays quickly approach, we focus on food.
 It’s the time of year when our portion sizes get a little larger than normal, and while our foods may be tastier, they also tend to be more sugary.
-Even though this is a topic that affects us daily, I thought this would be an appropriate month to discuss eating habits for our children.
+Even though this is a topic that affects us daily, I thought this would be an appropriate month to discuss eating habits.

 Many parents are concerned because their toddlers are not eating enough or do not seem to be growing.
 This is a very common comment, but is usually met with reassurance by the physician.
 A child doubles their birth weight by the time they are four months old and triples their birth weight by the time they are one year old.
 After one year, a toddler only gains about 4-7 pounds a year, so it is certainly a change in pace parents must adjust to.

 In America, we are also accustomed to larger portion sizes and truly forget how little nutrients a toddler or child really needs.
 A child should only need about 40 calories or less per inch of height each day.
 For example, a 30-inch child (an average one year old) would only need 1,000-1,200 calories per day.
 Compare this to an average, active adult male, who should be taking in 2,600 calories per day.

 Another way to consider portion size is that a toddler (1-3 years old) should be eating about one-fourth of what the parent is eating at each meal.
 Preschool age children should be eating about one-half of the parents’ portion size.
 Once they reach the age of 4-5 years old, they should be able to choose their own portion size.
 It is normal for them to be inconsistent in their portion sizes from day-to-day.
 It is also normal for preschool age children and toddlers to not join the “clean plate club” at each meal.